 The goal of this paper is to study the adoption of a network good that displays network effects that are local in the way described above.
 In the model, potential adoption complementarities between agents are specified by a graph representing an underlying 'social network'.
 Each agent is a vertex in this graph, connected to a typically small subset of the other vertices (their neighbors), the subset of other agents whose adoption the agent values.
 The size of this subset (the number of neighbors, or degree of the agent) varies across agents.
-Each agent knows the local structure of the graph in their neighborhood (that is, they know who their neighbors are), but does not know the structure of the rest of the social network.
-This lack of exact information about the entire graph is modeled by treating it as instance of a random graph which drawn from a known distribution of graphs.
-Each agent who adopts the network good values the good more if more of their neighbors adopt the good.
-Additionally, agents are indexed by a heterogeneous valuation type parameter, and higher valuation type agents.
+Agents knows the local structure of the graph in their neighborhood (that is, they know who their neighbors are), but do not know the structure of the rest of the social network.
+This lack of exact information about the entire graph is modeled by treating it as instance of a random graph which is drawn from a known distribution of graphs.
+Each agent who adopts the network good values the good more if more of its neighbors adopt the good.
+Additionally, agents are indexed by a heterogeneous valuation type parameter, and higher valuation type agents value adoption by a fixed number of their neighbors more than lower valuation type agents.

 The adoption of the network good is modeled as a simultaneous-move game of incomplete information.
-This game is shown to have a greatest and least Bayes-Nash equilibria that are in monotone pure strategies.
-Under some assumptions about the independence and symmetry of the posteriors implied by the distribution over graphs, every symmetric Bayes-Nash equilibria of this game is shown to involve all agents playing a threshold strategy, which is defined by a vector of thresholds on valuation type, each component of which is associated with a different degree.
+Under assumptions about the independence and symmetry of the posteriors implied by the distribution over graphs, every symmetric pure-strategy Bayes-Nash equilibria of this game is shown to be monotone, and thus involve all agents playing a threshold strategy, which is defined by a vector of thresholds on valuation type, each component of which is associated with a different degree.
 When there are multiple equilibria, these threshold vectors can be strictly ordered, and the ordering is based on a common equilibrium probability of adoption by each neighbor of any agent.
 This ordering also determines a ranking of equilibria: outcomes under a higher-ranked equilibrium strictly Pareto dominate those under a lower-ranked equilibrium.
 The greatest equilibrium is shown to be the unique symmetric equilibrium that satisfies a refinement of being coalition-proof with respect to self-enforcing deviations in pure strategies.

 Outcomes under each symmetric Bayes-Nash equilibrium are shown to be identical to those under a corresponding "fulfilled expectations" equilibrium (and vice versa), under which agents form expectations locally about the probability that each of their neighbors will adopt, and make unilateral adoption choices based on this expectation, which is then fulfilled.
-The greatest BayesNash equilibrium corresponds to the fulfilled expectations equilibrium that maximizes expected adoption.
-Coordination may be considerably simpler when each agent only needs to coordinate their choice of strategy with their neighbors, rather than with the entire set of agents.
-This is discussed briefly.
+The greatest Bayes-Nash equilibrium corresponds to the fulfilled expectations equilibrium that maximizes expected adoption.

-Three examples are presented, each of which corresponds to a different kind of randomness and structure in the graphs used to model the underlying social network.
-The latter two examples are also meant to show how the general analysis can be extended in a straightforward way to handles non-standard cases.
-In the first example, the social network is an instance of a Poisson random graph (Erdös and Rényi, 1959).
+Three examples are presented, each of which corresponds to a different kind of randomness and structure associated with the graphs used to model the underlying social network.
+The latter examples are also meant to show how the general analysis can be extended in a straightforward way to handles non-standard cases.
+In the first example, the social network is an instance of a Poisson random graph (Erdös and

+Rényi, 1959).
 The second example analyzes a complete graph which reduces the model to a "standard" model of network effects, under which each adopting agent benefits from the adoption of all other agents.